Villux/jyy-housing-watch/README.md

 # jyy-housing

-In Jyväskylä the best student appartments are advertised in JYY's website.
+In Jyväskylä the best student apartments are advertised in JYY's website.
 That site is missing a lot of normal features, like notifications if new housing ad appears.

-This application send email notification if new house appears.
+This application sends email notification if new ad appears.

-I have no motivation to live in Jyväskylä, so I'm only expanding my Clojure skills with this application.

 ## TODO